On the topological contents of eta invariants: Examples

-We now come to the second classical fact about the Adams $e$-invariant, namely that it is related to spectral geometry.
-This has first been observed in \cite{MR0397799}.
-The spectral geometric calculation of Adams $e$-invariant is based on the Pontrjagin-Thom isomorphism which allows to represent elements in the stable homotopy group by stably normally framed manifolds.
-It has the favorable property that it provides an intrinsic formula, a fact which has been successfully exploited e.g. in \cite{MR762355}, \cite{MR687857}.
-The goal of the following discussion is to derive, as an illustration, the well-known intrinsic formula \cite[Thm 4.14]{MR0397798} for $e^{Adams}_{\C}$ from Theorem \ref{them2}.
-This is finally our argument that (\ref{eq1200}) is really the complex version of Adams' $e$-invariant.
+We consider the Adams filtration of $\pi_{*}(S)$ associated to the $K$-theory based Adams spectral sequence (see e.g. \cite{MR1324104} or Section \ref{secneu8}).
+It follows from Proposition \ref{prop1}, $4.$, that the universal $\eta$-invariant (\ref{eq1200}) induces an injection (recall that $n$ is assumed to be odd).
+The relation of the Adams $e$-invariant to spectral geometry has first been observed in \cite{MR0397799}.
+The spectral geometric calculation of the Adams $e$-invariant interprets $\pi_{n}(S)$ as a framed bordism group.
+It has the favourable property that it provides an intrinsic formula for $e^{Adams}$, a fact which has been successfully exploited e.g. in \cite{MR762355}, \cite{MR687857}.